Iceland: 874–1262: settlement and Commonwealth

+Iceland as a possession

-The Middle Ages
+Middle Ages

-The Icelandic Commonwealth lasted until the 13th century when the political system devised by the original settlers proved unable to cope with the increasing power of Icelandic chieftains.
-The internal struggles and civil strife of the Age of the Sturlungs led to the signing of the Old Covenant in 1262, which ended the Commonwealth and brought Iceland under the Norwegian crown.
-Possession of Iceland passed from the Kingdom of Norway (872–1397) to the Kalmar Union in 1415, when the kingdoms of Norway, Denmark, and Sweden were united.
-After the break-up of the union in 1523, it remained a Norwegian dependency, as a part of Denmark–Norway.
+The Icelandic Commonwealth, established in the 10th century, faced internal strife during the Age of the Sturlungs (c.
+1220–1264).
+This period was marked by violent conflicts among chieftains, notably the Sturlung family, leading to the weakening of the Commonwealth's political structure.
+The culmination of the struggles resulted in the signing of the Old Covenant (Gamli sáttmáli) in 1262–1264, bringing Iceland under Norwegian rule.

+Environmental challenges further impacted medieval Icelandic society.
+Upon settlement, approximately 25–40% of Iceland was forested.
+However, extensive deforestation occurred as forests were cleared for timber, firewood, and to create grazing land for livestock.
+This led to significant soil erosion and a decline in arable land, exacerbating the difficulties of sustaining agriculture in Iceland's harsh climate.
+Agriculture during this period was predominantly pastoral, focusing on livestock such as sheep, cattle, and horses.
+While early settlers cultivated barley, the cooling climate from the 12th century onwards made grain cultivation increasingly difficult.
+The Little Ice Age began around 1300 bringing colder and more unpredictable weather, further shortening growing seasons and making farming more challenging.

-Infertile soil, volcanic eruptions, deforestation, and an unforgiving climate made for harsh life in a society where subsistence depended almost entirely on agriculture.
-The Black Death swept Iceland twice, first in 1402–1404 and again in 1494–1495.
-The former outbreak killed 50% to 60% of the population, and the latter 30% to 50%.
+The Black Death reached Iceland in 1402–1404 and again in 1494–1495, with devastating effects.
+The first outbreak is estimated to have killed 50–60% of the population, while the second resulted in a 30–50% mortality rate.
+These pandemics significantly reduced the population, leading to social and economic disruptions.

+In 1380, Olaf II of Denmark became King of Norway on his father's death.
+Denmark and Norway were thus united in personal union and ruled from Denmark; this was further solidified with the formation of the Kalmar Union in 1397.
+Through it Iceland, as a Norwegian possession, came to be ruled by Denmark.

 Reformation and the Early Modern period

 Around the middle of the 16th century, as part of the Protestant Reformation, King Christian III of Denmark began to impose Lutheranism on all his subjects.
-Jón Arason, the last Catholic bishop of Hólar, was beheaded in 1550 along with two of his sons.
-The country subsequently became officially Lutheran, and Lutheranism has since remained the dominant religion.
+Jón Arason, the last Icelandic Catholic bishop, and two of his sons were beheaded in 1550.
+Iceland then became officially Lutheran, and Lutheranism has since remained the dominant religion.

 In the 17th and 18th centuries, Denmark imposed harsh trade restrictions on Iceland.
 Natural disasters, including volcanic eruptions and disease, contributed to a decreasing population.
 In the summer of 1627, Barbary Pirates committed the events known locally as the Turkish Abductions, in which hundreds of residents were taken into slavery in North Africa and dozens killed; this was the only invasion in Icelandic history to have casualties.
 The 1707–08 Iceland smallpox epidemic is estimated to have killed a quarter to a third of the population.
 In 1783 the Laki volcano erupted, with devastating effects.
 In the years following the eruption, known as the Mist Hardships (Móðuharðindin), over half of all livestock in the country died.
 Around a quarter of the population starved to death in the ensuing famine.